About Chargebacks

 Before creating a chargeback, shoppers' card issuing banks sometimes send inquiries or retrieval requests to merchants' banks.
 These requests for detailed information about a transaction can remind shoppers (and their banks) about transactions they just might have forgotten about or don't recognize because the merchant's statement descriptor doesn't clearly identify their business.
 American Express refers to these requests as Requests for Transactional Information (RTI) and Discover refers to them as Transaction Retrieval Requests (TRR).

 Visa and MasterCard replaced retrieval requests with their respective products, Order Insight and Consumer Clarity.
-You can read more about those tools here .
+Learn more .

 There is no money movement at the retrieval request stage.
 There are no fees associated with retrieval requests, and they do not count against a merchant's chargeback ratio.
 A response to a retrieval request doesn't guarantee that a chargeback will not occur, but it might stop a chargeback.
 Not responding to a retrieval request might impact the merchant's rights to contest a chargeback.